Mixing and double recurrence in probability groups: A quantitative version

-\end{enumerate} Case (i) is just the statement of $\e$-mixing of the left translation action applied to functions $f_1 f_3$ and $f_2$, so we focus on Case (ii) now.
-Thus, suppose $P_c(f_3) = 0$ and put $e_g = (g \cdot_l f_2)(g \cdot_c f_3)$.
-The quantitative van der Corput lemma reduces proving the inequality in Case (ii) to the following:
+Case 1 is just the statement of $\e$-mixing of the left translation action applied to functions $f_1 f_3$ and $f_2$, so we focus on Case 2 now.
+To this end, we suppose $P_c(f_3) = 0$ and put $e_g = (g \cdot_\ell f_2)(g \cdot_c f_3)$.
+The approximate van der Corput lemma (\cref{approx-van-der-Corput}) reduces proving \labelcref{eq:approx_dbl_rec_for_orthogonal} to proving the following:

-where $\gen{\cdot, \cdot}$ denotes the inner product in $L^2(G,\mu)$.
-The computation done in the proof of Theorem \ref{thm_mult_recurrence} (algebraic manipulations followed by a change of variable) gives:
+For fixed $g,h \in G$, the computation done in the proof of \cref{dbl_rec} (algebraic manipulations followed by a change of variable) gives: